-Contracture is different than spasticity, but they are often related.
-Spasticity is an abnormal increase in muscle tone.
-This can worsen the development of contractures.
+Contracture is different from spasticity, but they are often related.
+Spasticity is an abnormal increase in muscle tone, which can worsen the development of contractures.

 Contractures may be caused by abnormalities of the structures surrounding a joint.
 These include:

 Certain disorders that affect nerves and muscles almost always lead to contractures.
 For example:

 Contractures are often also associated with spasticity resulting from injuries to the central nervous system, such as stroke or brain injury.

 Factors that may increase your risk of contractures include:

 The doctor will ask about your symptoms and medical history.
 Your joints will be examined for restricted movement and range of motion.

 Images may be taken of your bodily structures.
 This can be done with x-rays.